-3. Due to the interdisciplinary character of the Embedded Systems programme, most students will not have all necessary prior knowledge.
-To gain this knowledge they may complete deficiency courses in one more of the following subjects, which all represent approx. 2,5 credits worth of study load:
+4. Due to the interdisciplinary character of the Embedded Systems programme, most students will not have all necessary prior knowledge.
+To gain this knowledge they may complete deficiency courses in one or more of the following subjects.
+All courses mentioned below represent approximately 2,5 credits worth of study load: